Light Brown Apple Moth (LBAM)

 A variety of techniques have been used in an attempt to control the species, including :

-The species originated in south-east Australia, but has now spread world-wide, and occurring for example in :
+The species originated in south-east Australia, but has now spread world-wide, and occurs for example in :

 as well as in Australia, including: